 - An ability to solve mathematics problems in probability, statistics, differential equations, linear algebra, complex variables, and discrete mathematics as they relate to problems in Computer Engineering.

 The information contained here describes the undergraduate curriculum in Computer Engineering.
-Graduate students and students participating in the Scholars Program should consult the graduate catalog for information on all cross-listed and graduate-only courses.
+Graduate students and students participating in the Accelerated Masters Program (AMP) should consult the graduate catalog for information on all cross-listed and graduate-only courses.
 More information about various programs within the department is available in the Electrical and Computer Engineering departmental office.

 The overall goal of the Computer Engineering program is to prepare students for engineering careers within the discipline.
 The first year and a half of the Computer Engineering curriculum includes basic courses in mathematics and physical science, broadening courses in humanities and social science, and foundation courses in engineering.
 The next three semesters provide the core education in Computer Engineering with courses in digital logic, microcomputers, computer programming, electronics, circuits, and systems.
 The last year of study includes two semesters of Capstone Design as well as required advanced courses in computer architecture and embedded systems (with its associated lab).
 Technical electives are available during the final year to allow students to concentrate in selected areas of the discipline.
 The department offers advanced courses in communications, controls, digital system design, and microelectronics.

 To complete the senior-level electives, students must select one lecture with its associated lab (lecture/lab combination).
 This lecture/lab combination must be completed as a pair.
-Additional materials that describe the curriculum are available in the Electrical and Computer Engineering departmental office.
+Additional materials that describe the curriculum are available in the Electrical and Computer Engineering departmental office and on the Computer Engineering website.

 |CH 101||4||PH 105||4|